Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{CPCGEA (2023)}}

-This dataset includes MRI data of prostate cancer patients, comprising two modalities: DWI and T2WI sequences.
-The images suffer from poor clarity and additional noise due to environmental conditions or image sensor issues.
-Errors during image acquisition can also lead to artifacts such as streaks and shadows.
-The dataset consists of 172 cases with manually annotated prostate cancer regions.
-In our experiments, we randomly divide the data into 139 cases for the training set and 33 cases for the test set, with the training set containing 832 slices.
+This dataset contains MRI data of prostate cancer patients, including DWI and T2WI sequences.
+The images are affected by poor clarity and noise, with artifacts like streaks and shadows due to image acquisition issues.
+It includes 172 cases with annotated prostate cancer regions.
+We randomly split the data into 139 training cases (832 slices) and 33 test cases.

-\subsubsection{\textbf{KNEE (2023)}}
+\subsubsection{\textbf{KNEE (2024)}}

-This dataset consists of MRI images of patients' leg bones, focusing on the segmentation of the femur.
-It includes MRI image data from 59 patients.
-After preprocessing the images, we obtain 47 cases for the training set and 12 cases for the test set, with the training set containing 8171 slices.
+This dataset consists of MRI images of patients' leg bones, focusing on femur segmentation.
+It includes data from 59 patients.
+After preprocessing, we use 47 cases for training (8171 slices) and 12 cases for testing.